aamiaa/seka.ing/README.md

 - Deck cards (displayed in event profiles)
 - Event titles (displayed on https://seka.ing/titles)

+Source code is located in a separate repository: https://github.com/aamiaa/sekai-images

 ### Automated data updating

 The latest game data and assets are downloaded automatically, allowing the site to continue running unattended.